questianon/sdupdates/README.md

 You want the ai to find things that are consistent thematics in your image.
 If you use a small sample size, and all your images just happen to have girls in a bikini, or all with blonde hair, that trait might get attributed to your prompt, and suddenly "coffee cup" always turns out blonde girls in bikinis too.

 * Another training guide: https://www.reddit.com/r/stablediffusion/comments/y91luo

+* Super simple embed guide by anon: Grab the high quality images, run them through the processor.
+Create an embedding called `art by {artist}.
+Then train that same embedding with your processed images and set the learning rate to the following: `0.1:500,0.05:1000,0.025:1500,0.001:2000,1e-5` Run it for 10k steps and you'll be good.
+No need for an entire hypernetwork.

 ### Datasets
 * ie_(raarami): https://mega.nz/folder/4GkVQCpL#Bg0wAxqXtHThtNDaz2c90w